Residential and business compost programs are different

 Business compost is food only – no flowers, yard waste, or paper products.
-It’s taken to an anaerobic digestion facility that converts it into liquid fertilizer for crops and energy to power homes, businesses, and vehicles.
+Food scraps collected from businesses go to a few different places: Some are taken to a compost facility and others go to an anaerobic digestion facility that converts them into energy and fertilizer.

-How it works: Food scraps are sent to an anaerobic digestion facility where they’re blended into a liquid and broken down by bacteria.
-The bacteria create methane, which is captured and burned to make electricity, as well as liquid natural gas (LNG) to fuel vehicles.
-It also creates a liquid fertilizer that enriches soil and helps plants grow.
+How it works: Food scraps sent to an anaerobic digestion facility are blended into a liquid and broken down by bacteria.
+The bacteria create methane, which is captured and turned into natural gas and electricity.
+What's left at the end of this process is a fertilizer that can be used to enrich soil and help plants grow.

 Why only food is allowed: Food is what the bacteria want to eat, so only food is useful.
 Other items are contaminants and have to be filtered out.